plantoncloud/golang-github-workflows/README.md

-Understood.
-Here's a revised README considering that this repository will support multiple types of Golang project deployments:

----

-# Planton Cloud Golang CI/CD Workflows
+# GitHub Workflows for Golang Projects

-This repository provides workflow templates tailored for Golang projects aiming to integrate with various deployment targets using Planton Cloud services.
+This repository provides workflow templates tailored for Golang projects aiming to integrate with various deployment targets using Planton Cloud.

 ## Workflow Descriptions